 Posted by Justine Clarabut on 23 February, 2018

-… quickly tidying up wiring to improve the appearance of the stand, wiping down the Health Kiosk screen during the speeches, picking up someone’s coat which had fallen on the floor, approaching a delegate to offer assistance or plate up some lunch for a colleague who hadn’t yet had a break, the list goes on and on – and it all made such a difference.
+The attention to detail and the pride shown by the Wellbeing People team was so evident at The Wellbeing Symposium events.
+This was noticed and commented on by delegates, sponsors, and partners; from working tirelessly to make sure our products and services were in tip-top condition through to simple helpful acts of kindness and thoughtfulness; quickly tidying up wiring to improve the appearance of the stand; wiping down our Health Kiosk between each use; picking up someone’s coat which had fallen on the floor; approaching a delegate to offer assistance or plate up some lunch for a colleague who hadn’t yet had a break; the list goes on and on – and every team member made all the difference.

 - More efficient.
 Teamwork enables employees to work together to breakdown difficult tasks into simpler ones, and complete them faster!

 - Promotes strong working relationships.
 Employees that work together form bonds of trust and friendship which improves communication, motivation, cooperation and provides support.